 Additionally, the auditor's deep understanding of regulatory frameworks and tax codes specific to the industry enhances their ability to suggest proactive tax planning strategies.
-They can assist in structuring transactions in ways that minimize tax liabilities while remaining compliant with tax laws.
+They can assist in structuring transactions to minimize tax liabilities while remaining compliant with tax laws.
 This becomes particularly relevant when companies in the same industry face similar regulatory challenges or opportunities, allowing common auditors to leverage this knowledge across multiple.
 The ability to navigate complex industry-specific tax codes further empowers these auditors to tailor tax strategies, thus moderating the relationship between the common auditor and tax avoidance.
-Common auditors, leveraging their firm's accounting and tax expertise, can enhance their clients' tax activities by identifying opportunities for tax optimization and implementing effective tax strategies.
-Additionally, offering audit and tax advisory services to clients within the supply chain allows Common auditors to expand their client base and increase revenue at a relatively low cost.
-This potential for growth provides strong incentives for Common auditors to apply their financial and tax expertise to assist clients with tax management (Zhiying et al., 2023).
+By leveraging their firm's accounting and tax expertise, common auditors can enhance their clients' tax activities by identifying opportunities for tax optimization and implementing effective tax strategies.
+Additionally, offering audit and tax advisory services to clients within the supply chain allows common auditors to expand their client base and increase revenue at a relatively low cost.
+This growth potential provides strong incentives for common auditors to apply their financial and tax expertise to assist clients with tax management (Hu et al., 2023).